 Monster wild brown trout

-Imagine a lake that regularly produces wild brown trout from 7 – 9 lbs where fish over 20 lbs are not uncommon.
+Imagine a lake that regularly produces wild brown trout of seven to nine pounds and where fish over 20lb are not uncommon.
 That lake exists and it is less than a three hour flight from London.
-Thingvallavatn, or Lake Thingvellir, is Iceland’s largest lake and home to monster brown trout with a growing reputation amongst fly fishing circles.
+Thingvallavatn, or Lake Thingvellir, is Iceland’s largest lake, home to monster brown trout and with a growing reputation amongst fly fishing circles.

-Due to numerous hot springs around Thingvallavatn there are certain parts where the water remains a constant 3 – 4 degrees centigrade.
-Here life flourishes and the brown trout have a huge quantity of naturally occurring food from midge to stickleback.
-Stories of extraordinary battles have gone down in folklore with some of the largest fish landed in excess of 30 lbs.
+Due to numerous hot springs around Thingvallavatn there are certain parts where the water remains a constant three to four degrees centigrade.
+Life flourishes here and the brown trout have a huge quantity of naturally occurring food from midge to stickleback.
+Stories of extraordinary battles have gone down in folklore with some of the largest fish landed in excess of 30lb.

-Fly fishing methods vary due to conditions but fish can be caught on dries, nymphs and streamers.
-For the largest fish spring has proven to be the best time, this is when the cannibalistic trout follow the Arctic char into the shallower water.
+Fly fishing methods vary according to the conditions but fish can be caught on dries, nymphs and streamers.
+Spring tends to be the best time for the largest fish as this is when the cannibalistic trout follow the Arctic char into the shallower water.

 Various accommodation options